 The category is real.
-The hard part is everything after the model output.
+The moat is the trust stack around the trade.

 AI agent crypto trading is no longer just a prompt that says "long BTC."
-The real system is execution rails, exchange compatibility, wallet security, operator controls, and a public record that can survive being wrong.
+The real system is authorization scope, execution rails, exchange compatibility, wallet security, operator controls, failure handling, and a public record that survives being wrong.

 What AI Agent Crypto Trading Actually Means

 In practice, an AI trading agent does four jobs: read the market, form a thesis, translate that thesis into executable orders, and preserve a readable record of what happened.
-Most public discussion overweights the first job and ignores the next three.
+Most public discussion still overweights the first job and ignores the control surface around the next three.

 The Real Stack